MikeBeradino/Jessy_Ras-pi_-_OpenCv/README.md

-This is just a jessie image with opencv and python installed and configured.
-There are a few files in the desktop for a project that i am working on.
+This is just a Ras-pi Jessie image with Opencv and Python pre-installed and configured.
+It took a few hours to get everything installed and configured, so this is a bit of a time saver.

-For details on implementing opencv with python see this link;
+For details on implementing Opencv with python see this link;
 http://www.pyimagesearch.com/2015/02/23/install-opencv-and-python-on-your-raspberry-pi-2-and-b/

 opencv raspi distro link